HsiangHung/Machine_Learning_Note/Regression/Isotonic Regression/README.md

 # Isotonic Regression

-In machine learning, a classifier has outcome to predict, `p(y=1|X)`, the probability of finding a positive event, given data `X`.
-In reality, however, the predictive probability may be deviated away from the true positive probability, defined as `Pf` from data.
+In classification problems, a classifier is trained to predict the probability of finding a positive event, denoted as `p(y=1|X)`, given data `X`.
+In reality, however, the predictive probability may not align with the true positive probability, `Pt(X)`, defined as the number of positive events/number of events given data `X`.
 To make the predictive probability more informational, we can perform probability calibration, building the map: `p(y=1|X) -> Pf`.
 In general there are two approaches: Platt's scaling and isotonic regression [[FastML]][Classifier calibration with Platt's scaling and isotonic regression].
 Here we only focus on the later.

 The idea for the isotonic regression model is to fit a piecewise-constant non-decreasing function instead of logistic regression.
 Piecewise-constant non-decreasing means stair-step shaped.
 Here is an example (credit from sklearn):